 Visitors can see the kitchen, the laundry rooms, stables, and cells.
 As the building has not been restored, special attention is required during the visit.

 The Monastery of Kalamitsa is located in Melanes village.

-Car rental: Τhere’s the option of renting a car in Naxos with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Monastery of Kalamitsa and many other places of interest in Naxos at their own pace.
+Car rental: Τhere’s the option of renting a car with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
+Using a car rental allows visitors to discover the Monastery of Kalamitsa and many other places of interest at their own pace.

 Public transfers: The central bus station of the island is located at the port of Naxos.
 There are few buses from Chora to Melanes during the day.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
 Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.